Tiled background

 • You can use our Discover search tool to search for thousands of books together with eBooks, journals, databases, newspapers and multimedia resources.

-• Our Click & Collect service lets you reserve books from home and then collect when it's convenient for you.
+• You can reserve books and collect when it's convenient for you.
 You'll need to use this service if the book you want is out on loan.
-Or you can just browse the book shelves when you are in the Library and issue yourselves from the self service machines on the ground floors.
+Our books web page tells you more about how you can find books on the Library shelves yourself and then you issue them via the self service machines on the ground floors.

 • You'll find your reading list alongside your modules in MyBeckett; you can personalise your reading list by creating a profile and include personal notes or reading intentions.